MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-development-overview.md

 ### Performance

 Developing for mixed reality comes with performance checkpoints that depend on the platform.
 A HoloLens 2 app must run at 60 frames per second for holograms to appear stable and responsive.
-Luckily, we have [performance recommendations](performance-recommendations-for-unreal.md) for achieving this in your Unreal applications.
+Luckily, we have [performance recommendations](performance-recommendations-for-unreal.md) for upgrading performance in your Unreal applications.

 ## Supported Features